DZFE: HD Radio operations

 At present, 98.7 DZFE is also test broadcast via digital HD Radio via the HD1 channel.
 The HD2 channel carries a simulcast of sister AM station DZAS.

-The HD3 channel carries Now XD, a Christian music-formatted digital HD Radio and internet station owned by FEBC.
+Previously, the HD3 channel carried Now XD, a Christian music-formatted digital HD Radio and internet station owned by FEBC.
 Prior to Now XD, FEBC launched a similar Christian music block under the title Now Radio, which used to be aired from 10PM to midnight in the early 2000s.